ComposioHQ/composio-fastapi/README.md

 # Building an AI agent with Composio and FastAPI

 In this guide you will learn how to build a Gmail Agent powered by `Composio`.
-The agent will be
+The agent will be able to perform all the gmail actions mentioned [here](https://docs.composio.dev/toolkits/gmail#tool-list).

 ## Features